Risk Factors Dashboard

 Some of our products require that we persuade prospective customers, or customers of our existing products, to buy our products in substitution for those of an incumbent service provider.
 In some instances, the customer may have built their systems and processes around the incumbent provider's products.
 Persuading such customers to switch service providers may be difficult and require longer sales cycles, affecting our ability to increase revenue in these areas.
 Moreover, the incumbent service provider may have the ability to significantly discount its services or enter into long-term agreements, which could further impede our ability to persuade customers to switch service providers, and accordingly, our ability to increase our revenues.

 In the past, we completed several strategic acquisitions, most recently our acquisition of Shareablee in 2021.
-We also may evaluate and enter into discussions regarding an array of potential strategic transactions, including acquiring complementary products, technologies or businesses.
+We also may evaluate and enter into discussions regarding an array of potential strategic transactions, including acquiring complementary products, technologies or businesses or divesting portions of our business.
+An acquisition, divestiture or other strategic business relationship may involve significant operating challenges, expenditures and risks.
 An acquisition, investment or business relationship may involve significant operating challenges, expenditures and risks.
+In particular, we may encounter difficulties carving out existing operations for divestiture or integrating the operations of acquired companies, particularly if the key personnel of the acquired company choose not to be employed by us, and we may have difficulty retaining customers and partners due to changes in strategy, management or ownership.
 In particular, we may encounter difficulties integrating the businesses, data, technologies, products, personnel or operations of the acquired companies, particularly if the key personnel of the acquired company choose not to be employed by us, and we may have difficulty retaining the customers and partners of any acquired business due to changes in management and ownership.
+Acquisitions and divestitures may also disrupt our ongoing business, divert our resources and require significant management attention that would otherwise be available for ongoing development of our business.
 Acquisitions may also disrupt our ongoing business, divert our resources and require significant management attention that would otherwise be available for ongoing development of our business.
+Moreover, we cannot guarantee that the anticipated benefits of any acquisition, divestiture or other business relationship would be realized timely, if at all, or that we would not be exposed to unknown liabilities.
 Moreover, we cannot guarantee that the anticipated benefits of any acquisition, investment or business relationship would be realized timely, if at all, or that we would not be exposed to unknown liabilities.
 In connection with any such transaction, we may:

-•encounter difficulties retaining key employees of the acquired company or integrating diverse business cultures, particularly in countries where we have not previously had employees;
+encounter difficulties retaining key employees of an acquired company or integrating diverse business cultures, particularly in countries where we have not previously had employees;

 15